tgraupmann/ml.onnxruntime.directml.whisper.tiny.en.unity/README.md

-# Whisper Tiny EN (DirectML) for Unity
+# Whisper Tiny EN (OnnxRuntime/DirectML) for Unity

 OpenAI Whisper is an automatic speech recognition (ASR) model trained on diverse multilingual audio; it transcribes speech to text and can auto-detect language.
 This package bundles the tiny English variant for lightweight, offline transcription on Windows.

+ONNX Runtime is a high-performance inference engine for ONNX models; this package uses it to run the Whisper model efficiently on Windows.

+DirectML is a Windows machine-learning acceleration API that runs on DirectX 12-capable GPUs and can fall back to CPU when needed.

-Windows x64 package that embeds the OpenAI Whisper tiny English model inside a single native DLL, accelerated by ONNX Runtime with DirectML.
+This is a Windows x64 package that embeds the OpenAI Whisper tiny English model inside a single native DLL, accelerated by ONNX Runtime with DirectML.
 Supports the Unity Editor and Windows Standalone 64-bit builds.
 Setup is turnkey and fully offline: no downloads, no updates—unpack the DLL, open the example scenes directly from the package, and choose your audio source (clip or microphone) for transcription or dictation.

 ## Platforms
 - **Supported:** Windows 64-bit — Unity Editor and Windows Standalone player builds.